San7o/hive-operator/docs/DESIGN.md

   eBPF program.
 - `devId`: The device id associated with the file to monitor.
 - `metadata`: Additional information to report in the alert.
-- `kernelId`: An unique identifier of a running kernel, to discriminate which loader controller should handle this `KiveData`.

 The annotations are used as additional information for the `KiveAlert` when an access is detected by the eBPF program.

 The `trap-id` label is used to identify which `KiveTrap` generated this `KiveData`.
+The label `kernelId` is an unique identifier of a running kernel, to discriminate which loader controller should handle this `KiveData`.

 <a name="kivedata-reconciliation"></a>